IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- automata will fire at any sus activity, animals turn violent, assassins try to kill their targets then flee
 - if they don't get enough info, Filroy asks them to investigate Vasilev > do another assassination, let them capture Stevian or whatever

+Interrogating Stevian
+- Stevian has been taken to a city watch post near Sixpoints - is in a jail cell
+- stevian/ghost won't willingly tell ppl the location of the archaeologists, but the butcher will be prepared that ppl are searching or them
+- On his body - violin, a long narrow pipe, a receipt for an Elysian Fog order with an address in Arda
+	- Violin stamped with The Sirenian Players, initials A.L.

 ## Clockwork's Trap
 - Old ironworks - brick building, dusty windows.
 Wide open floor w vats they used to melt ore